AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/v2-docs/configuration.md

 ## Dynamic configurations using Factory Providers and APP_INITIALIZER

-To dynamically configure MSAL Angular, you can use the Factory Providers with APP_INITIALIZER
+To dynamically configure MSAL Angular, you can use the Factory Providers with APP_INITIALIZER.

 `src/app/config.service.ts`
 ```typescript